 With the High Security mode, all three key types are permitted and shall be supported by all devices.
 The network key type shall be the “high security” network key.
 It shall be required that devices shall perform entity authentication with their parent on joining and it shall be required to perform entity authentication between neighbors.
 Frames from devices not in the neighbor table shall not be accepted.

 When a “standard” type network key is in use, devices shall be permitted to update the network key when requested to do so by a command appropriately secured with the current network key.
-When a “high security” type of network key is in use this shall not be permitted.
-Additionally, in “high security”, new trust center link keys may be deployed by SKKE only, i.e.: they shall not be sent using key transport.

 Bit 6 of the capabilities field (security bit) shall be used to indicate whether or not a joining (or rejoining) device supports High Security mode.
-It shall be set to 0 if the joining or rejoining device does not support High Security mode (i.e. supports Standard mode), and shall be set to 1 if it does support High Security mode.
-The trust center may optionally make use of this information as part of its policy settings, for example when determining whether or not to allow the device onto the network, or when determining whether to initiate SKKE with a new joiner or send a link key and/or network key in the clear to the new device.

-The above specifications are as currently described in the ZigBee specification.
-Standard mode and High Security mode allow implementation of two different strengths of security depending on the application requirements and the specification supports a device indicating its security capabilities as it joins the network, thus giving the Trust Center the means to be able to accept or reject the device based on its policy.
+It shall be set to 0.

 Instructions for completing the PICS proforma